opencord/docs/overview.md

  included in CORD.

 These are all fairly obvious.
-What's less obvious is the relationship among these stages, which is helpful in [Navigating CORD](navigate.md).
+What's less obvious is the relationship among these stages, which is explained in [Navigating CORD](navigate.md).

 ## Navigating the References

-CORD is built from components and the aggregation of components into a composite solution.
+CORD is built from disaggregated components that are assembled into a composite solution.
 The References are organized accordingly:

 * [Profile Reference](profiles/intro.md): Installation and